OleksandrBuchek/ng-concepts/articles/functional-polymorphic-components.md

 }
 ```

-If you prefer not to be tied to a specific component class but rather to an interface—which is often the case—you can define an interface that a component can implement.
-This approach is useful in situations where you need to pass inputs and outputs but are not concerned about the specific class being used:
+By distinguishing input signals from other component properties, we can create interfaces that our components implement.
+This approach enables us to decouple our code from specific component classes and rely on an interface instead, which is the essence of polymorphism.
+It allows us to handle inputs and outputs without needing to know the exact class being used:

 ```ts